Héctor Guerrero: World Wrestling Federation (1990, 2001)

 In 1990, Guerrero appeared in the World Wrestling Federation at the Survivor Series, performing under the name The Gobbledy Gooker and wearing a turkey costume.
 The Gobbledy Gooker "hatched" from an oversized egg, which had been on display at WWF events for months prior to the Survivor Series, and was heavily hyped on television.
 However, crowd reaction to the gimmick was extremely negative, with fans loudly booing as the costumed Guerrero danced in the ring with announcer "Mean" Gene Okerlund.
 Play-by-play broadcast announcers Gorilla Monsoon and "Rowdy" Roddy Piper tried their best to be enthusiastic.
 The character made a handful of appearances in taped promos following the Survivor Series, but was soon dropped from television.
 A few years later, WrestleCrap would use the name for its "Gooker Award", presented for the worst gimmicks, storylines, or events in wrestling.

 After the character was shelved, the WWF did not mention it again for more than ten years.
 On the WWE Legends show, Pat Patterson said that it was Vince McMahon who came up with the idea of The Gobbledy Gooker.
 In the early 2000s, the WWF started mocking mistakes made in the past.
 The Gobbledy Gooker was revived for WrestleMania X-Seven to participate in the "Gimmick Battle Royal", an otherwise normal battle royal that was populated entirely by older, mostly retired wrestlers with outlandish gimmicks as well as oddball one-offs like the Gooker.
 Though the costume was very different from the original, and the on-screen graphic misspelled the character's name as "Gobbly Gooker" that night, Héctor Guerrero again wore the costume, being the second person eliminated in the match.
 When Okerlund was inducted into the WWE Hall of Fame in 2006, he recalled some of his famous interviews and he acknowledged that it was Héctor Guerrero in the costume, saying that "Héctor, we had a lot of fun, but all of this is forgotten".

-Independent circuit (1992–1995)
+Various promotions (1992–1995)

 Guerrero appeared in Jim Cornette's Smoky Mountain Wrestling for a brief period of time in 1992 to 1993.

 Guerrero appeared with the Philadelphia, Pennsylvania-based Extreme Championship Wrestling promotion in 1995, unsuccessfully challenging 2 Cold Scorpio for the ECW Television Championship at Return of The Funker.
 Hector also wrestled for AWA, NWA, Mid South and Japan along with numerous other promotions over his 45 years in the ring.